MichaelCade/90DaysOfDevOps/Days/day62.md

 Another huge area that follows on from code rot and in general is the ability to test your IaC and make sure all areas are working the way they should.

-First up there are some built in testing commands we can take a look at:
+First up there are some built-in testing commands we can take a look at:

 | Command              | Description                                                                                |
 | -------------------- | ------------------------------------------------------------------------------------------ |